Energy transition

-RPS is supporting Tilt Renewables to progress an innovative renewable energy initiative featuring both wind and solar generation technologies near Dandaragan in Western Australia.
+RPS is supporting Tilt Renewables to progress an innovative renewable energy initiative featuring wind generation technology near Dandaragan in Western Australia.

 As Australia transitions towards more renewable energy generation, detailed environmental studies, strategies and plans are required to protect important flora, fauna and ecological communities and secure development approvals.
-RPS environmental specialists have been supporting Tilt Renewables to investigate, understand and proactively manage potential impacts as its progresses the Waddi Wind and Solar Farm project in the Wheatbelt region, around 170 km North of Perth.
+RPS environmental specialists supported Tilt Renewables to investigate, understand and proactively manage potential impacts as it progressed the Waddi Wind Farm project in the Wheatbelt region, around 150km north of Perth.

-Our team completed a series of baseline ecological assessments to inform where new infrastructure would be placed, minimise impacts to local flora, fauna and ecological communities, and comply with the provisions of Western Australia’s Environmental Protection Act 1986 and conditions of Shire of Dandaragan’s development consent.
-A targeted flora and vegetation survey and black cockatoo habitat assessment was undertaken by our specialists for the overhead transmission line alignment and a targeted flora and vegetation survey undertaken for the solar array.
+Our team completed a series of baseline ecological assessments to inform where new infrastructure would be placed, minimise impacts to local and significant flora, fauna and ecological communities, and comply with the provisions of the Commonwealth’s Environment Protection and Biodiversity Conservation Act 1999, Western Australia’s Environmental Protection Act 1986 and conditions of Shire of Dandaragan’s development consent.
+A reconnaissance flora and vegetation survey, targeted significant flora surveys, a black cockatoo habitat assessment and Carnaby’s cockatoo and fork-tailed swift utilisation surveys were undertaken by our specialists for the wind farm and overhead transmission line alignment.

 Informed by the findings and our team’s advice, Tilt Renewables has been able to minimise the clearing of native vegetation and avoid impacts to significant flora species and vegetation within the DBCA-managed Conservation Park.
 A project-wide clearing permit application was prepared by our team, which included a DBCA-approved Hygiene Protocol to allow the wind farm to be constructed and connected to the nearby Cataby substation, while preventing pathogens and weed species being introduced to the Conservation Park.